The role of cohomology in quantum computation with magic states: Positive representation of Pauli measurement

-\begin{Def} A Wigner function $W$ represents Pauli measurements positively if the following two properties hold. \begin{itemize} \item[(a)]{For all Pauli measurements, the Born rule is represented by

-with $\Theta_{\Pi{a,s}}: V\longrightarrow \mathbb{R}$ and } \item[(b)]{For all Pauli measurements, the non-negativity of the Wigner function is preserved under measurement, i.e., } \end{itemize} \end{Def} The above definition of ``positive representation of Pauli measurement'' is intuitive.
+\begin{Def} A pair $(W,\Theta)$ of a Wigner function $W$ and an effect function $\Theta$ satisfying \hyperlink{SW4}{(SW4)}, i.\,e., $ \text{\upshape{Tr}}(\Pi_{a,s}\rho) = \sum_{v\in V} \Theta_{\Pi_{a,s}}(v) W_\rho(v), $ represents Pauli measurements positively if the following two properties hold. \begin{itemize} \item[(a)]{For all Pauli measurements, the corresponding effect functions $\Theta_{\Pi{a,s}}: V\longrightarrow \mathbb{R}$ satisfy } \item[(b)]{For all Pauli measurements, the non-negativity of the Wigner function is preserved under measurement, i.e., } \end{itemize} \end{Def} The above definition of ``positive representation of Pauli measurement'' is intuitive.
 Condition (a) says that the effects $\Theta_{\Pi_{a,s}}$ associated with all Pauli measurements are non-negative, and if the Wigner function $W_\rho$ is non-negative as well, then the outcome probabilities for Pauli measurements can be obtained by sampling from the phase space $V$.
 Condition (b) says that if a state $\rho$ is represented by a non-negative Wigner function, then for any Pauli measurement with any outcome, the post-measurement state is also represented by a non-negative Wigner function.